-Safety is a priority at American Municipal Power.
-In addition to presenting safety courses and meetings to our members on a quarterly basis, AMP also maintains a year-round safety program designed to reach municipal electric utility employees and the public.
+Safety is a priority at American Municipal Power, Inc. (AMP).
+In addition to presenting safety courses and meetings to its members on a quarterly basis, AMP also maintains a year-round safety program designed to reach municipal electric utility employees and the public.

 AMP member communities have the opportunity to host an AMP safety coordinator four times per year.
 AMP safety coordinators offer general training and refresher sessions on safe utility work practices, updates to proposed safety rules and regulations affecting AMP member communities, and on other topics requested by a community or other issues that may affect AMP members.

-During these crucial visits, our safety professionals present on a variety of different subjects.
+During these crucial visits, AMP safety professionals present on a variety of different subjects.
 Just a few examples are:

-Pole Top & Bucket Rescue: This topic covers the OSHA-required technique of rescuing a person from a pole or out of an aerial bucket.
+Pole Top and Bucket Rescue: This topic covers the OSHA-required technique of rescuing a person from a pole or out of an aerial bucket.
 Every person who climbs a pole or goes up in a bucket truck should be trained annually in this area.
 This also applies to ground workers.
-Member communities that have signed the American Municipal Power Safety Training contract will be offered the training annually.
+Member communities that have signed the AMP Safety Training contract will be offered the training annually.

-For more information on the AMP safety program, please call Kyle Weygandt, director of member safety, at 614/203-9183 or send e-mail to firstname.lastname@example.org.
+For more information on the AMP safety program, please contact Kyle Weygandt, director of member safety, at 330.323.1269 & [email protected].